Amaan63/Payment-Integration/README.md

 - Secure payment processing with Razorpay API.
 - Dynamic handling of payment amounts and transaction details.
 - Payment success and error handling pages.
-- Integration with a MySQL database for transaction records (optional).
 - Clean and modular code structure following MVC architecture.

 ---